Mr Ananda Nanu

 Another myth is that both hip surgery and recuperation take a long time.
 “With modern advances, most hip replacements are performed under spinal anaesthetic so that the patient can stay awake and talk or listen to music during the procedure,” says Nanu.
 “From beginning to end the surgery can now take between 45 and 55 minutes — and, post-surgery, the average length of stay in hospital is two days, which really improves the experience for patients.”
 If a programme of physiotherapy and exercise is diligently followed, full recovery can take around three months, depending on a patient’s age and fitness.

-Patients should do their research: surgery must be a mutual decision between them and surgeon
+Patients should do their research: surgery must be a mutual decision between them and their surgeon

 It is important that patients are fully aware of all the positive and negative aspects of surgery.
 A hip replacement can provide welcome relief for a patient experiencing pain arising from their hip joint, because all affected bone is removed, helping them to lead a normal, active life again.